 There are many different types of telescopes available on the market today but not all of them will suit your needs when it comes to astrophotography.
 There’s an important distinction between a telescope that you would use for hunting or birdwatching and one that would be used for astrophotography.

 The telescope is a powerful instrument that allows us to see the universe in great detail.
 However, the type of telescope that is best for you depends on what you want to photograph.
 Ask yourself, do you want to photograph planets and the Moon or far away deep sky objects such as galaxies and nebulae?

-Yesterday I watched a very interesting and informative video which will give you an astrophotgrapher’s view on different kinds of telescopes and which ones are worth using.
+Yesterday I watched a very interesting and informative video that will give you an astrophotographer’s view on different kinds of telescopes and which ones are worth using.
 I hope this video will clear up a few confusions and give you a better idea of the choice you have.

 The main classifications of telescopes include:

 These are the most common type of telescope and use lenses to collect light from objects in space

 A reflector telescope is a type of optical telescope that uses mirrors to collect and focus light.
 These telescopes are generally less expensive than refractor telescopes, but they are also more complicated to use.